-The hosts are very friendly and make guests feel like they are at home.
-They involve their guests in daily activities and teach them exciting things, such as riding a horse or driving a carriage, how to milk a cow, how to feed the chickens, and how to harvest a vineyard or olive trees, and much more.
+The hosts are amicable and make guests feel like they are at home.
+They involve their guests in daily activities and teach them exciting things, such as riding a horse or driving a carriage, milking a cow, feeding the chickens, harvesting a vineyard or olive trees, and much more.

 Agritourism villages are famous for their authenticity, homemade products, and foods and are surrounded by many hectares of agricultural fields in unspoiled nature.

 Is Agritourism For You?

 This form of tourism has become very popular among families with children, mature travelers, people traveling in groups – particularly corporations, as these kinds of destinations are perfect for team-building activities.

 Agritourism destinations provide visitors with authentic activities, many of them requiring team efforts.
 It offers visitors an insight into how Croatian people live in small villages away from the popular sun and sea.

 Families with small children especially enjoy these establishments.
 They offer activities for the kiddies, such as slides, swings, soccer fields, petting farm animals, and lots of space to just run around free.

 Sleep And Eat!